zacbir/zacbir.net/content/2014-12-16-nimitz-alive.markdown

 Title: Nimitz Alive!
 Date: 2014-12-16 11:01
 Slug: nimitz-alive
-Tags: Hardware, Hacking, Keyboards, Nerdery
+Tags: Hardware, Hacking, Keyboards, Nerdery, Software

 Mechanical keyboards.
 I love mechanical keyboards.
 I’ve owned several in the past, but between moves and an admitted amount of fickleness, I haven’t had one for about a decade.
 Now, that’s changed.
 I’m writing this on